bojinyao/exam-generation/README.md

 **Your `README.md` should explain how to interact with your program!**

 Consider your `README.md` as a user manual for your program.
 It should include all essential commands, flags and options that your program consumes.
 It is okay to leave out the nitty-gritty details that's not essential to using your program to directories like `docs/` ([above](#docs)).
+However, it is very important that your `README.md` covers everything from [Program Arguments](#program-arguments) that you did implement, including [default arguments](#default-arguments)!

 As a side note: we encourage you to write manuals like these and upload them to Github; instead of writing them in Google Doc for example.
 Reason being the ease of maintenance and version control.
 If you create a document like this and wish to share with others, what access privilege do you give others?
 If you do view only, what happens if someone updates your program and need to update the manual itself?
 If you do writable, what happens if someone accidentally deletes important content without realizing or anyone knowing?
 And linking Google Docs as manual is especially dangerous, consider if you graduate and you delete your Google Drive, the link to your user manual will be invalid, and no one will be able to use your program 🙁